yce6db/spsatuva.github.io/_pages/research.md

 </div>
 ___

+# Research funding

+Generally, professors will have funding to pay undergraduates to work with them.
+However, grant money is often spread thin, so sometimes you have to hunt for your own funding to pay for yourself for either the semester or the summer.
+Below are links to several possible sources of funding for yourself while conducting research, which you should bring to your professor to discuss applying for.
+- [Mitchell Summer Scholarship](http://www.phys.virginia.edu/Announcements/Mitchell/): This award is the most applicable to you.
+It is a $5,000 award to pay for you to undergo a summer research project with a professor in the physics department.
+If you are interested in this, approach a professor and let them know you would like to work with them and would like to apply for the Mitchell Scholarship with their assistance.
+The award is available to all rising 3rd and 4th years who are DECLARED physics majors (it is one of the benefits of declaring your major).
+- [Medical Physics Scholarship](http://www.phys.virginia.edu/Announcements/MedicalPhysics/): This $5,000 award provides funding for you to work with a professor on a medical physics project.
+It is similar to the Mitchell, except that research topics are restricted to Medical Physics.
+- [UVA Research Grants](https://undergraduateresearch.virginia.edu/our-opportunities/grants): A short-list of grants awarded to support research projects at UVA
+- [UVA Research Opportunities](https://undergraduateresearch.virginia.edu/our-opportunities/research-opportunities): A complete list of research opportunities and grants funded by UVA.
+Notable mentions are: College Council Scholars Award, Double Hoo Research Grant, Harrison Undergraduate Research Awards, Minerva Award, and Small Research and Travel Grants; however, there are many more opportunities available to you.

+___

 # REUs

 You can also perform physics research outside of UVA by pursuing admittance to a Reseach Experience for Undergraduates (REU).
 REUs are often funded by the National Science Foundation (NSF), however some institutions around the globe offer REU experiences without funding from the NSF.
 Getting an REU is an awesome way to gain meaningful research experience, and it's also is an incredible opportunity to travel somewhere new!
 There are REUs offered by universities across the nation and by institutions across the globe!